-This Statement of Additional Information ("SAI") provides supplementary information pertaining to the SGI U.S. Large Cap Equity Fund (the "U.S. Large Cap Equity Fund"), the SGI U.S. Small Cap Equity Fund (the "U.S. Small Cap Equity Fund"), the SGI Global Equity Fund (the "Global Equity Fund") and the SGI Small Cap Core Fund (the "Small Cap Core Fund") (each a "Fund" and together the "Funds") of The RBB Fund, Inc. (the "Company").
-The U.S. Large Cap Equity Fund, U.S. Small Cap Equity Fund, and the Global Equity Fund are each authorized to issue three classes of shares: Class I Shares, Class A Shares and Class C Shares, and the Small Cap Core Fund is authorized to issue one class of shares: Class I Shares (collectively, the "Shares").
-This SAI is not a prospectus and should be read only in conjunction with the Funds' Prospectus dated December 31, 2022 (the "Prospectus") and the Funds' Annual Report dated August 31, 2022 (the "Annual Reports").
+This Statement of Additional Information ("SAI") provides supplementary information pertaining to the SGI U.S. Large Cap Equity Fund (the "U.S. Large Cap Equity Fund"), the SGI Global Equity Fund (the "Global Equity Fund") and the SGI Small Cap Core Fund (the "Small Cap Core Fund") (each a "Fund" and together the "Funds") of The RBB Fund, Inc. (the "Company").
+The U.S. Large Cap Equity Fund and the Global Equity Fund are each authorized to issue three classes of shares: Class I Shares, Class A Shares and Class C Shares, and the Small Cap Core Fund is authorized to issue one class of shares: Class I Shares (collectively, the "Shares").
+This SAI is not a prospectus and should be read only in conjunction with the Funds' Prospectus dated December 31, 2023 (the "Prospectus") and the Funds' Annual Report dated August 31, 2023 (the "Annual Reports").
 The financial statements and notes contained in the Annual Reports are incorporated by reference into this SAI.
 No other parts of the Annual Report are incorporated by reference herein.
 Copies of the Prospectus and Annual and Semi-Annual Reports may be obtained free of charge by calling toll-free 855-744-8500.